 3. Include the body

-Movement is not magic, but it is often the fastest way out of mental loops.
+Movement has limits.
+Still, it is often the fastest way out of mental loops.
 Bouldering, walking or other direct activity can help you feel present again.

 What should stay realistic on exhausted days